 Workplace Safety Initiative

-According to the Occupational Health and Safety Administration, health care and social assistance workers are nearly five times more likely to be injured and require time away from work as a result of workplace violence.
-Oregon's hospitals are committed to the safety of their workers and believe that no incidence of violence should be tolerated.
+Meanwhile, health care and social assistance workers are nearly five times more likely to be injured and require time away from work as a result of workplace violence.
+Oregon's hospitals are committed to a culture of safety and believe that no incidence of violence should be tolerated.

 The goals of the WSI project are to:

 - Identify and implement evidence-based programs to reduce injuries from patient handling and workplace violence and foster sustainable cultural change.

 - Strengthen relationships with partner organizations around health care worker and patient safety issues.

 - Disseminate lessons learned and tools developed to all hospitals in Oregon to assist implementation of sustainable effective workplace safety programs.

 To reach these goals, the group developed a pilot project working with Oregon hospitals.
 Volunteer hospitals of varying sizes from across the state participated in the safe patient handling project or the Workplace Violence Prevention project.
 The work with these pilot hospitals directly informed the materials provided below.